mfontanini/presenterm/docs/src/about.md

 ##### Welcome to the [presenterm][github] documentation !!

-Presenterm is a terminal-based tool that allows you to create presentations in Markdown format and easily render them within your terminal interface.
+presenterm is a terminal-based tool that allows you to create presentations in Markdown format and easily render them within your terminal interface.

 ## Quick demo